Matchings with lower quotas: Algorithms and complexity: Approximation

 Having established the hardness of \textsc{wmlq} even for very restricted instances in Theorem~\ref{th:max_spa_np}, we turn our attention towards approximability.
 In this section, we give an approximation algorithm and corresponding inapproximability bounds expressed in terms of $|A|, |P|$ and upper quotas in the graph.

-The method, which is formally listed in Algorithm~\ref{al:greedy}, is a simple greedy algorithm.
+The method, which is described formally in Algorithm~\ref{al:greedy}, is a simple greedy algorithm.
 We say a post $p$ is \emph{admissible} if it is not yet open and $|\Gamma(p)| \geq \ell(p)$.
-The algorithm iteratively opens an admissible post maximizing the assignable weight, i.e., it finds a post $p' \in P$ and a set $A'$ of applicants in its neighborhood $\Gamma(p')$ with $\ell(p') \leq |A'| \leq u(p')$ such that $\sum_{a \in A'} w(a, p')$ is maximized among all such pairs.
+The algorithm iteratively opens an admissible post maximizing the assignable weight, i.e., it finds a post $p' \in P$ and a set $A'$ of applicants in its neighborhood $\Gamma(p')$ with $\ell(p') \leq |A'| \leq u(p')$ such that $\sum_{a \in A'} w(a, p')$ is maximized among all such $(p', A')$ pairs.
 It then removes the assigned applicants from the graph (potentially rendering some posts inadmissible) and re-iterates until no admissible post is~left.

-We point out a reduction from \textsc{wmlq} to the set packing problem here.
+\begin{remark} As an alternative to Algorithm~\ref{al:greedy}, one could use a reduction from \textsc{wmlq} to the set packing problem.
 The elements in the universe of the set packing problem would be $A\cup P$.
 For each post $p$ and for each subset $S \subset \Gamma(p)$, such that $l(p) \le |S| \le u(p)$, we create a set $S \cup \{p\}$ for the set packing instance.
-However, if the difference between upper and lower quota is not bounded, this would create an exponential sized input for the set packing problem and we could only employ an oracle based algorithm known for set packing problem to solve \textsc{wmlq}.
-The greedy algorithm known for set packing problem~\cite{CH01} can be made to work in a fashion similar to the algorithm presented above.
+A feasible set packing then corresponds to a feasible assignment of the same weight.
+However, if the difference between $p$'s upper and lower quota is not bounded by a constant, this would create an exponential-sized input for the set packing problem and we could only employ an oracle-based algorithm known for the set packing problem to solve \textsc{wmlq}.
+The greedy algorithm known for the set packing problem~\cite{CH01} can be made to work in a fashion similar to the algorithm presented above. \end{remark}

-In the following we give a tight analysis of the algorithm, establishing approximation guarantees in terms of the number of posts $|P|$, number of applicants $|A|$, and the maximum upper quota $u_{\max} := \max_{p \in P} u(p)$ over all posts.
+In the following we give a tight analysis of the algorithm, establishing approximation guarantees in terms of the number of posts $|P|$, the number of applicants $|A|$, and the maximum upper quota $u_{\max} := \max_{p \in P} u(p)$ over all posts.
 We also provide two examples that show that our analysis of the greedy algorithm is tight for each of the described approximation factors.
-We further show there that the approximation ratios given above for \textsc{wmlq} are almost tight from the point of view of complexity theory.
+We further show that the approximation ratios given above for \textsc{wmlq} are almost tight from the point of view of complexity theory.

 \begin{restatable}{theorem}{restategreedypos} Algorithm~\ref{al:greedy} is an $\alpha$-approximation algorithm for \textsc{wmlq} with \mbox{$\alpha = \min \{|P|,\, |A|,\, u_{\max} + 1\}$}.
 Furthermore, for \textsc{mlq}, Algorithm~\ref{al:greedy} is a $\sqrt{|A|} + 1$-approximation algorithm.
 It can be implemented to run in time $O(|E| \log |E|)$. \end{restatable}